microsoft/RTVS-docs/remote-execution.md

 When you open a project (or, more typically a solution) using Visual Studio, the assumption is that the project and all of its associated files _reside on the same machine as Visual Studio_.
-This is a key design decision in Visual Studio, and it is unlikely to change anytime soon.
+This is a key design decision in Visual Studio, which RTVS depends on for its project system, and it is unlikely to change anytime soon.

 When you connect to a Remote Workspace using the Workspaces Window, we do nothing to copy those files there on your behalf.
 You must explicitly tell RTVS